tari-labs/tari-university/src/protocols/grin-beam-comparison/PITCHME.md

 - Incentivised through lower fees.
 +++
 ## Secure BBS system for building transactions
-Mimblewimble transactions need to be interactivelty built by the participants.
+Mimblewimble transactions need to be interactively built by the participants.
-- Grin achieves through through a direct socket connections.
+- Grin achieves through a direct socket connection.
 - BEAM implements a secure BBS system that is hosted on each node.
     - Supports non-real-time transaction negotiation.